Coronavirus Universal Credit & Benefits

 Lowlife scammers are taking advantage of coronavirus to try to defraud people, especially the elderly and vulnerable.

-Action Fraud has already identified over 1,200 reports of fraud relating to coronavirus since February, with victims' losses totalling more than £2.7 million.
+Action Fraud has already identified thousands of reports of fraud relating to coronavirus since February, with victims' losses totalling more than £5 million.
 Many of these are online shopping scams where victims have tried to buy products such as protective face masks and hand sanitiser from fraudsters.
 There have also been over 4,400 reports of coronavirus-themed phishing emails designed to trick people into opening malicious attachments or revealing sensitive information.

 A common tactic used by scammers is to send messages purporting to be from research groups linked with the Centres for Disease Control and Prevention in the US, or the World Health Organisation.
 Some claim to be able to provide a list of people infected with Covid-19, which links to a malicious website or asks the victim to make a payment in Bitcoin.